Baym, N. K. (2026). It’s Bad: What Now?. Social Media + Society. https://doi.org/10.1177/20563051261432484

 Key Contributions

-• A longitudinal, personal-scholarly stocktaking of social media’s trajectory across the lifespan of Social Media + Society.
+- A longitudinal, personal-scholarly reassessment of social media’s trajectory as chronicled by Social Media + Society over its first decade.

-• An agenda for engaged, cross-sector research collaboration with NGOs, governments, worker organizations, and even platforms themselves.
+- An argument for engaged, collaborative research spanning disciplines and sectors—NGOs, governments, worker organizations, and platforms themselves.

-• Naming of emergent priorities — broligarchy, generative AI’s appropriation of user data, and the authenticity crisis — as urgent objects for future inquiry.
+- Naming of emerging priorities: the broligarchy, generative AI’s appropriation of user data, and a broad crisis of authenticity.

 Methods